pedrocoloma/Movies-App/README.md

-# movies_bloc_app
+# Movies Bloc App

-A simple movies app developed using Flutter and the Bloc arcchitecture.
+A simple movies app developed using Flutter and the Bloc architecture.
-The goaal of this app is to practice using the Bloc Architecture as well as RxDart.
+The goal of this app is to practice using the Bloc Architecture as well as RxDart.